Code-Institute-Submissions/molacuizine/README.md

 ![Store status](static/doc/store-status.png)

 If the case where the store status was set to close coding was added to prevent ordering or checkout being performed.
 This was done to allow the site owner control on when orders could be accepted.
+This feature would be used to change store online status for openning and closing purposes and in the event the store required closing.

 ### Store management page

 A Store management page was designed to cater for two features:
 1. Adding/updating of items.
-2. Toggling of store open/close status.
+2. Toggling of store open/close online status.

 This page was solely for the store adminstrator and additional security coding was provided to achieve this requirement.